Frank Edward Brown

-Frank Edward Brown (b.
-LaGrange, Illinois, USA, May 24, 1908; d.
-Marco Island, Florida, February 28, 1988) was a preeminent Mediterranean archaeologist.
+Frank Edward Brown (LaGrange, Illinois, USA, May 24, 1908 – Marco Island, Florida, February 28, 1988) was a preeminent Mediterranean archaeologist.

 Education

 Educated at Carleton College in Northfield, Minnesota, (B.A.
 1929), Brown went on to receive his doctorate at Yale University, with a dissertation on Plautus (Ph.D.
 1938).
 He would then serve as Assistant Professor of Classics there until the United States entered World War II, during which time he served the Office of War Information in Syria and Lebanon.
 In 1945 he became Director-General of Antiquities of the Republic of Syria.

 Brown first came to Rome and to the American Academy in 1931 as a graduate student of Yale University.
 Early a fellow of the American Academy in Rome, Brown went to Syria in 1932 to excavate at Dura-Europos with the joint Yale University- Académie des Inscriptions (France) mission under the direction of Franz Cumont and Michael Rostovtzeff and became field director at Dura in 1935.